alastair87-cyf/fundamentals-course/teacher-resources/instructor-notes-2.md

 Start by explaining the goal, and showing the tips from the lesson plan.

-Then give 5 minutes for the students to prepare which project they want to present about and what they want to say.
+Then give 5 minutes for the trainees to prepare which project they want to present about and what they want to say.

 Finally split into small groups \(per-table usually works well\) and take it turns to present.
 If possible, have a volunteer sit with each group to listen in and time-keep.